Life & Works of Brian Alan Burhoe – All About Us & More

 disney-white-wilderness-movie-poster“It was always an event when a Disney film came to town.
 And the excitement over this one was in the air — as real as the smell of fresh buttered popcorn.
 Even the big colourful movie posters were part of the adventure.

-“Hundreds of us lined up to get in, from the bright glass doors under the big marquee of the Paramount Theatre, around the corner of the old Dominion Stores and down Sydney Street.
+“Hundreds of us lined up to get in, from the bright glass doors under the big marquee of the Famous Players Paramount Theatre, around the corner of the old Dominion Stores and down Sydney Street.

 “Loved that movie!
 I went again the next Saturday.
-Extra early to get in first, so I got a seat right in the front row.
+Extra early to get in first, so I could get a plush seat right in the front row.
 Always watched it later when it was shown on our little black and white TV.
 Didn’t know at the time that the rumour was that those live lemmings were being tossed over the cliff by film crew members.
 The human hands were edited out of the shot.
 Makes that scene doubly disturbing.

 “I was nine when we moved into that little two-bedroom house on Golden Grove Road that would be your first home.
 There was a wonderful freshwater spring across the road, pouring into a big wooden barrel set in the ground.
 I’ve never tasted water so pure.
 In summer, it was surrounded by luscious green watercress.
 One of my chores, as well as cutting kindling and piling firewood by the cookstove every evening, was to carry that water home in a galvanized bucket and top off two big dairy milk cans in the back sun porch.
 It took a few trips.